-Travel can be a broadening experience.
-It can offer opportunities that you would never encounter at home.
-Like when Herbert Fierst traveled around Europe the year after his graduation from Yale University back in 1935 and wonders what if things had turned out differently.
+So it’s 1935, you’re blonde and Jewish and have a bit of Wanderlust.
+And where do you go?
+Why, Nazi Germany, of course!
+Herbert Fierst traveled around Europe the year after his graduation from Yale University and wonders what if things had turned out differently.

 Fierst was interviewed by Charles Stuart Kennedy beginning in 1996.
 You can read other stories about World War II.

 FIERST: A few weeks before graduation I was awarded a Sheldon Traveling Fellowship, which provided the munificent sum, in those days, of $1500 for a year’s travel abroad.
 The only conditions attached to it were not to get married during that year and not to stay in any one place and study, but to broaden yourself by traveling.
 A wonderful, wonderful fellowship!
 So I changed my plans altogether and spent a fascinating year abroad traveling in 15 countries.
 This was from July 1935 to June 1936….